hypo69/hypo/src/suppliers/aliexpress/campaign/_docs/startup_optioins.md

 from src.logger import logger

 # Define the path to the directory with campaigns and languages with currencies
-campaigns_directory = gs.path.data / 'aliexpress' / 'campaigns'
+campaigns_directory = gs.path.google_drive / 'aliexpress' / 'campaigns'

 def update_category(json_path: Path, category: SimpleNamespace) -> bool:
     """